 Visit the Main Event

 The Tata Steel Chess Tournament traditionally takes place in the coastal village of Wijk aan Zee, North Holland.
 Starting in 2014, we also host two Tata Steel Chess On Tour events at other exciting locations in the Netherlands.
 The Spoorwegmuseum in Utrecht and Science Center NEMO in Amsterdam hosted our 2016 Chess On Tour events.
 De Kuip in Rotterdam and De Philharmonie in Haarlem were the hosts in 2017.
 Locations for the 80th Tata Steel Chess Tournament were Beeld en Geluid in Hilversum and the Academy building of the University of Groningen.
 In 2019 we visited Alkmaar and Leiden.
-This year we will be visiting Alkmaar and Leiden
+This year we will be visiting the PSV Stadium in Eindhoven.

 The Tata Steel Chess Tournament has two main tournaments.
 They are played according to the 'round robin' system, whereby each competitor plays in turn against every other during the tournament.
 Both the Tata Steel Masters and the Tata Steel Challengers have 14 participants.